fortify/gha-setup-fod-uploader/README.md

 ### Considerations

 * Be sure to consider the appropriate event triggers in your workflows, based on your project and branching strategy.
-* The environment variables and command line arguments in the example workflow can be modified to use API Key authentication instead of a Personal Access Tokens.
+* The command line arguments utilize job environment variables to simplify inputs that should be configured.
+    * Use of GitHub Secrets for credential management are strongly recommended.
+    * Personal Access Tokens require the `api-tenant` scope to invoke FoDUploader.
+    * Client credentials can be used in place of Personal Access Tokens and require the `Start Scans` (or higher) role.
 * If you choose to use the polling option when invoking FoDUploader to wait for scan completion:
     * The FoD release should be configured for automated audit.
     * Consider the typical scan turnaround time for the project.
 Many project can be scanned in a matter of minutes once onboarded, but scan time is dependent on application size/complexity.